Birth Beyond the Basics: 10 Secrets for a More Comfortable Delivery | La Mirada Birth Photographer

 Epidurals are not the only form of pain relief available during labor.

-Epidurals are a common form of pain relief during labor, but they are not the only option available.
-Other forms of pain relief include nitrous oxide, spinal blocks, and natural methods such as counterpressure, visualization, hydrotherapy, relaxation practices, acupuncture and massage.
+Non-medicated forms of pain relief include comfort measures such as hip squeezes, counterpressure, visualization, hydrotherapy (shower or bath), relaxation practices, acupuncture and massage.
 These options can provide a more natural and less invasive form of pain relief.

 Music can have a powerful impact on our emotions, and it can help create a calm and soothing environment for you during labor.
 You can bring your own playlist, a sound machine, or even your own voice to help you relax and focus during labor.
+I had a mama record her own affirmations and encouragements and as she was in labor listening to the recording there was a major fear release and breakthrough that allowed labor to progress.

-Birthing pools can help you feel more comfortable and relaxed during labor.
+Birth pools can help you feel more comfortable and relaxed during labor.

 Warm water can help ease the pain and discomfort of contractions, and it also allows you to move around more easily, which can help the baby move down the birth canal.
-Birthing pools can also provide a sense of privacy and intimacy during labor.
+Birth pools can also provide a sense of privacy and intimacy during labor.
 It can also help to lower stress hormones and increase endorphins, which can make labor more manageable.
-Warm showers are also a great way in early labor to relax so your body is able to rest up for transition.

 It's a normal and natural part of the birthing process, and your nurses and doctors are used to it.
 Don't let this concern hold you back, it's nothing to be embarrassed about.